chalianwar/chalianwar.github.io/_pages/about.md

 * Paper accepted in ASILOMAR'22.
 Congratulation to Qi!
 * Paper accepted in IEEE BigData'22.
 Congratulations to Jingoo!
 * Paper accepted in SC'22.
 Congratulations to Sixing and Phuong!
-* <span style="color:green"> Best paper award from IEEE Cloud'22 for our work on privacy-preserving Federated Learning.</span>
+* 🏆 Best paper award from IEEE Cloud'22 for our work on privacy-preserving Federated Learning.
 * 2x papers accepted in IEEE Cloud'22.
 Congratulations to Jingoo and Ahmad!
 * Paper accepted in USENIX FAST'21.
 Congratulations to Alex!
 * Paper accepted in SC'21.
 Congratulations to Zheng!
 * Paper accepted in AAAI'21.
 Congratulations to Syed!
 * Paper accepted in IEEE Cloud'21.
 Congratulations to Kamala!
-* <span style="color:green">Best paper award from ePart'21 for our work on accountable Federated Learning.</span>
+* 🏆 Best paper award from ePart'21 for our work on accountable Federated Learning.
 * 2x papers accepted in TPDS.
 Congratulations to Nannan and Ali!
 * Paper accepted in USENIX ATC'20.
 Congratulations to Nannan!
 * Paper accepted in USENIX FAST'20.
 Congratulations to Ao!